 Sainsbury's is the oldest of the UK's big four supermarket groups.
 Once the king of British food retailers, the company began lost its way in the late 1990s, toppled from the top spot by aggressive innovator Tesco.
 A succession of new managers attempted to restore Sainsbury's to health, but the store struggled to match the growth shown by more forward-thinking rivals.
-In 2003, Sainsbury's was overtaken as the UK's #2 supermarket chain by Asda, and if anything Sainsbury's troubles increased in 2004 following the disastrous introduction of a new stock control system.
-Despite a dreadful set of financial results, the group finally began to show signs of stability in 2005, as yet another new management team, this time led by newly appointed CEO Justin King, set about "making Sainsbury's great again".
+In 2003, Sainsbury's was overtaken as the UK's #2 supermarket chain by Asda, and, if anything, Sainsbury's troubles increased in 2004 following the disastrous introduction of a new stock control system.
+Despite a dreadful set of financial results, the group finally began to show signs of stability in 2005, as yet another new management team, this time led by former M&S executive Justin King, set about "making Sainsbury's great again".
 Progress after that was slow, but reasonably steady, and Sainsbury's finally regained the #2 position ahead of Asda at the end of 2015.
-Building on that renewed strength it announced plans to acquire general retailer Argos in 2016.
+Building on that renewed strength it announced plans to acquire general retaile Argos in 2016.

 Which agencies handle advertising for Sainsbury's?
 Find out more from the Account Assignments database.